Dorothy, New Jersey

 Dorothy is an unincorporated community and census-designated place located in Weymouth Township in Atlantic County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP Code 08317.

-As of the 2010 United States census, the population for ZIP Code Tabulation Area 08317 was 1,344.
+As of the 2020 census, Dorothy had a population of 1,057.

 Demographics

 Dorothy first appeared as a census designated place in the 2020 U.S. census.